santolucito/CPSC112-game/README.md

 Just delete sections of the code and ask students to fill in the blanks.
-Most likely, you will be interested in asking students to rewrite part of Board.java or possibly other files in the freegemas folder (the logic)
+Most likely, you will be interested in asking students to rewrite part of Board.java or possibly other files in the cpsc112 folder (the logic)

 #Example Assignment